B612-Asteroid-Institute/adam_core/REFERENCES.md

 * Danby, J. M. A. (1992).
 Fundamentals of Celestial Mechanics.
 2nd ed., William-Bell, Inc. ISBN-13: 978-0943396200
     Notes: of particular interest is Danby's fantastic chapter on universal variables (6.9)
+* Wan, E. A; Van Der Merwe, R. (2000).
+The unscented Kalman filter for nonlinear estimation.
+    Proceedings of the IEEE 2000 Adaptive Systems for Signal Processing, Communications, and Control Symposium, 153-158. https://doi.org/10.1109/ASSPCC.2000.882463